ShipStream/middleware/README.md

 ## Job Queue

 For any actions that may take a significant amount of time or need to be retried later you should not run them directly but rather run them using the job queue.
-For example if an action discovers 100 new orders to be created, do not create them all serially in the foreground but rather create a separate job for each order so that the errors can be reported and handled for each order individually.
-Jobs added to the queue which resulted in an error can be retried by the user via the user interface.
+For example, if an action discovers 100 new orders to be created, do not create them all serially in the foreground but rather create a separate job for each order so that the errors can be reported and handled for each order individually.
+Jobs added to the queue which resulted in an error can be viewed and retried by the user via the user interface.

 ```php
 $this->addEvent('importOrderEvent', [